tuanmission/TuanLuongIOOFRobotChallenge/TuanLuongIoofexercise/readme.txt

 "sampleinput.txt" and then it can be compiled.

 This project will be on github as well as being sent via email as a eclipse zip file.
+The IoofExercise when downloaded from github or cloned, can be imported into eclipse as a file system.